NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/tell-recipients-who-your-messages-are-from.md

 To send text messages, you must choose and provide a text message sender name during onboarding.

-Your text message sender names will be reviewed by the National Cyber Security Centre.
+New text message sender names will be reviewed by the National Cyber Security Centre.
 This can take up to 2 weeks.

 Text message sender names must: